Contents

 3. Climb To Cerro De La Cruz

-If you are looking to get a good view of the town and mountains, then head to one of the trails that lead up to Cerro Corazón de Jesús and Cerro De La Cruz.
+If you want a good view of the town and mountains, head to one of the trails that lead up to Cerro Corazón de Jesús and Cerro De La Cruz.

 Is Tupiza Worth Visiting?

-If you are heading into Northern Argentina from Bolivia, then Tupiza is an excellent stopping off point before crossing the border.
+If you are heading into Northern Argentina from Bolivia, Tupiza is an excellent stopping point before crossing the border.

 Finally, if you love getting out into nature and seeing some weird and wonderful geology, then hiking in Tupiza is definitely for you.